adtma/adtma.github.io/_posts/2024-12-30-process-asc-files-python.md

 The script will guide you through the process with pop-up windows:

 1. First, it'll ask if you're processing Total Digest or Iodine Calcium samples
-2. Then, you can select ASC files from multiple folders
+2. Then, you can select ASC files from multiple folders.
+Select only the *summary* ASC files.
-3. Choose where to save your output files
+3. Choose where to save your output files, and the file name.
-4. Optionally, provide calibration data if you want to calculate concentrations
+4. Optionally, provide calibration data if you want to calculate concentrations.

 ### Understanding the Output Files